ruggeri/tech-notes/ai/deep-learning-take2.md

 I won't pretend to be some variational calculus wizard or that I feel super confident in ch19.4, but I think I get the gist enough for now.

+**Variational Inference Is Self-Fulfilling**

+Variational inference is going to bias you toward learning `p_\theta` that is compatible with your family `Q`.
+That's because if you do the EM type thing, you'll use some `q` to basically calculate `E_{q}[h]`.
+Then you'll change `p` to be more compatible with that expectation.

+The amount of harm done is very hard to measure.
+They mention that you can sort-of look to see how tight bound is if you can estimate `p(v)`.
+In that case, you can ask how close the variational free energy of `v` is to `nlog p(v; \theta)`.

+But even if it seems that *this* learned choice of `p` is actually very compatible with the approximation family `Q`, it is *not* necessarily the case that the best `p*` must be at all compatible with `Q`.
+In that case, you can *think* your learned `p` is good, when in fact it is shit.

+Basically, there is no easy way out...

 **TODO**: ch19.5

 **TODO**: ch20.